Unwind & Indulge: Luxury Freycinet Accommodation for A Truly Glam Escape

 Saffire

-All meals and drinks are included, with a daily bounty of fresh seafood delivered straight from the fishing boats to the kitchen.
+All meals and drinks are included, with a daily bounty of fresh seafood delivered straight from fishing boats to the kitchen.
 A diverse range of activities ensures every moment is well spent, from indulgent spa treatments and guided nature walks to cocktail-making classes, kayaking, beekeeping, and distillery and vineyard tours.
 For a true taste of the region, don a pair of waders and dine on freshly shucked oysters at a working oyster farm.
-Settle in and soak it all up—just be warned, leaving might be the hardest part.
+Settle in and soak it all up — just be warned, leaving might be the hardest part.

 2532 Coles Bay Road,Coles Bay